-The workforce is constantly changing as demographics shift, new trends emerge, and old trends disappear.
-Agile employers who want to be on top of the latest trends in the Canadian workplace have no doubt heard the latest buzzword: the gig economy.
+The workforce is changing.
+Demographics are shifting, new roles are appearing, and trends are emerging.
+Agile employers on top of the latest workplace trends have undoubtedly heard the newest buzzword: the gig economy.

 What is the Gig Economy?

-A gig is no longer just for musicians – it’s for everyone from graphic designers, programmers, and website developers to writers, robotics engineers, and drivers (consider services like Uber and Lyft).
+A gig is no longer just for musicians.
+From graphic designers, website developers to writers, robotics engineers, and drivers, these are all members of this new style of work.

 What Impact Will the Gig Economy Have?

 Approximately 150 million workers in North America and Western Europe work as part of the gig economy.

 Attracting and Retaining Gig Workers with Employee Benefits and Culture